-Interplay of scaling, intrinsic structure, and external forces
+Interplay of dimensions, intrinsic structure, and external forces

-As a cross-linking topic, materials with local, scale and defect-related structural disorder are theoretically investigated in close cooperation with the experimental studies of the division.
+As a cross-linking topic, materials with local and non-local structural disorder are theoretically investigated in close cooperation with the experimental studies of the department.
 Such materials exhibit novel physical functionalities due to their geometric dimensions.
 To some extent they show anisotropic mechanical, electronic, and magnetic properties, as well as anisotropic transport coefficients, and thus react in a complex manner to external forces, such as mechanical stress, electromagnetic fields, or temperature gradients.
 Distortions of the ideal structure can significantly modify the properties or even dominate if defects and nanostructures are comparable in size, or if the deviation is sufficiently strong.

 Current research projects in the field of simulation aim on the development and application of physical modeling approaches for the related materials science topics and their transfer into computer-based calculation.
 The primary focus of interest is on nano-sized and nano-structured materials, such as molecules, clusters, wires, tubes, films and composites with complex coupled properties.
 The systems of interest include electrically or magnetically doped semiconductors for microelectronic and nanoelectronic applications, also taking advantage of the spins of the electrons.
 Particular attention is paid to self-organizing systems and their structural and mechanical properties as a basis for nano-scale electronics.
 The aim of these developments is a scale-adapted and multi-scale description of material properties under the influence of external factors and their validation in experiments.